Information about Arachnids

 Harvestmen are often mistaken for spiders, given their superficial eight-legged resemblance.
 However, they differ in a number of ways.
 Harvestmen (also commonly called daddy-longlegs) lack the silk glands that spiders possess, and therefore cannot spin silk webs.
 They also lack the venom glands that spiders possess, so even if you were to provoke a harvestman enough for it to bite, it would result in little more than a pinch.

-While usually drab in color, opilionids are quite rich in form.
+While North American harvestmen are usually drab in color, opilionids are quite rich in form.
 Their stout bodies may be variously adorned with spines and contours while, depending on the species, the legs may be short and robust or long and graceful.
 Like most arachnids, harvestmen are nearly blind.
-In general, opilionids have a pair of simple eyes set atop a stalk (eye turret) on the top of their prosoma.
+In general, opilionids have a pair of simple eyes set atop a stalk (eye turret) on the top of their cephalothorax.
 These eyes, however, are little more than light sensors and are probably unable to focus or form images.
 Most of an opilionid’s information about its surroundings comes from touch and chemosensory organs.
 Unique among arachnids, harvestmen have a pair of exocrine glands and can secrete a variety of compounds including quinones, ketones, and phenols (Cokendolpher 1993; Gnaspini 1998).
 These and other chemicals are used by opilionids for communication, defense, and even as antibacterial agents.

 Adams, J. 1984.
 The habitat and feeding ecology of woodland harvestmen (Opiliones) in England, Oikos 42: 361-370.